Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 Part of him wished he could see what that would look like.
 The rest was very, very glad to be far away from it: Daar had just killed a lot of innocent people.

-From the sound of his voice, he knew it too. *“...Mission accomplished,”* the Great Father announced.
+From the sound of his voice, he knew it too. *"...Mission accomplished,"* the Great Father announced.

 There was nothing else to say, and in any case the reentry plasma was really beginning to flicker around the edges of Costello’s EARS field.
 For the next few minutes, their comms were going to be worthless anyway.
 Plenty of time to think and reflect.

 Plenty of time to pray.

-“May God have mercy on our souls...”
+"May God have mercy on our souls..."

 Alone, he fell into the fire to contemplate his sins.